 Click on the links below for descriptions of Bermuda snorkeling excursions to the outer reefs and shipwrecks.

 Outer Reefs - There is a massive outer reef system to the west and north of the group of islands that offers some of the very best Bermuda snorkeling available.
 Unfortunately most boat companies do not take you to the outer reefs, and instead take you to to some poor shore spots.
-Hat-Trick Charters, run by our friends Keith and Gwen take you to the best reef on Bermuda (see their ad at right).
+We recommend a company in our eBook guide.

 Shipwreck Snorkeling - Thanks to the shallow reefs surrounding the group of islands, Bermuda shipwreck snorkeling is plentiful.
 If you enjoy wrecks there are a few you can access from shore, and a number available by boat excursion.